-Since the tide was perfectly low, we headed down to the tide pools first to do a bit of exploring.
+We timed our visit with low tide (you can always check the schedule online), so we headed down to the tide pools first to do a bit of exploring.
 This was our first experience and it was a lot of fun!
 Rachel started out a bit hesitant, but quickly warmed up to exploring more on her own.
 Touching the sea anemones and watching them curl up while sticking to our fingers was definitely a highlight!

-Afterwards, we spent some time in the visitor’s center learning about Juan Rodriguez Cabrillo.
+The visitor center has some great exhibits so we spent some time learning about Juan Rodriguez Cabrillo.
 He led the first European expedition to explore the west coast of the United States.
 The kids loved trying on the old Spanish armor!

 Old Point Loma Lighthouse

 Lit for the first time in 1855, this lighthouse was one of the first 8 constructed on the west coast.
 Located 422 feet above sea level, it was thought to be in a perfect location.
 They soon realized that fog and clouds often obscured the lighthouse from view, and in 1891 the light was extinguished and the keeper moved to a new, lower location farther down on the point.